Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: ELBERT-Based FSA System

 \subsubsection{Case 3}

 Case 3 introduces another frequently used method to accelerate neural network inference.
 Actually, when the GPU is used to accelerate the inference (this phenomenon also occurs in the training phase) of a neural network, it is found that if the batch size is set to 1, the utilization of the computation or memory resources of the GPU tends to be very low.
 Therefore, a straightforward method would be increasing the batch size to improve the parallelism of computation so that the overall latency will be reduced.
 If we enlarge the batch size under a specific limit, the throughput of the inference system will be enlarged by a nearly equal proportion.
-For example, if the batch size is five, the network may finish processing nearly five times input data than the circumstance of batch size equal to one.
-(Section \ref{gpu batch experiment} gives some related experimental results.)
 Of course, this approach does not reduce the computational load of the network itself as early exit does.